 How to drive growth with conversational intelligence

-We’re stuck in a data overload.
-Struggling to handle, and benefit from the masses of data that brands and consumers create every day.
+Stuck in a data overload?
+Struggling to handle, and benefit from the masses of data that brands and consumers create every day?

-To survive, you need to move away from merely crunching data and focus on conversational intelligence.
+To survive, move away from endlessly crunching data and focus on conversational intelligence.
 With powerful insights driven by the conversations that matter most to consumers.
 Here’s how…

 Definition of conversational intelligence

 What is conversational intelligence?
 To date, a lot of social listening and analytics is about data.
 Gathering, interpreting, and actioning data from social media, blogs, news sites, etc., on a large scale to create actionable insights.

 What we forget when we monitor like this, is the social aspect of social media.
 People don’t set out to create data.
 Instead, they:-

 - Share joint experiences.